 - Tax planning arrangements in connection with the estate of any predeceased spouse

 - Deeds of variation and other IHT planning for beneficiaries

 - Handling insolvent estates

-The probate fees ranges referred to above are quite broad because of the widely differing issues which can arise during the administration of an estate and which can impact on the time we spend on the matter.
-These include:
+The probate fees ranges referred to above are quite broad because of the widely differing issues which can arise during the administration of an estate.
+Each of them can have an impact on the time we spend on the matter.

 - A large number of beneficiaries of the Estate or difficulties with tracing beneficiaries or in dealing with beneficiaries who are under age.